-If you are afraid of flying or are not able to physically travel very far, then the ‘3 ways to improve train travel’ will help you.
-Hopefully not only will it inspire you to book a trip but also answer some your questions about how to ‘make travelling’ simple and FUN!
+If you are afraid of flying or are not able to physically travel very far, then the ‘3 Ways to Improve Train Travel’ post will help you.
+This will hopefully not only inspire you to book a trip but also answer some your questions about how to make travelling simple and fun.

 To ensure you get comfortable with the idea of travelling by train, here are three ways to make your train travels easy breezy.

 Unlike plane tickets, I find that waiting to book your train tickets last minute isn’t a good idea.
 Pick a place and book, ASAP!
 If you are looking for fare deals within Europe check out Happy Rails.